Colorado Open Lands is hiring the following positions:

 Colorado Open Lands (COL) is pleased to announce the launch of our COL/Sprout Foundation Internship Program for Fall 2019.
 This is a paid internship in our Lakewood, Colorado office and can be a 10-12-week full-time position or a semester-long part-time position, depending on availability.
 The Intern will engage in and learn about aspects of land and water conservation, specifically through private land conservation.
 This position will provide support to all departments for a broad-spectrum experience.
 The COL/Sprout Foundation Internship Program is designed to provide the Intern with a combination of mentored educational opportunities, field work, outreach, and administrative duties that support a well-rounded and solid foundation in the conservation industry in support of the Intern’s academic and professional goals.

 – Excellent written and oral communication skills.

-– A positive attitude, sense of humor, and commitment to conservation.
+– A positive attitude, a sense of humor, and a strong interest in land conservation.

 COMPENSATION, START DATE & APPLICATION INSTRUCTIONS

 – $14/hour, 15-40 hours per week, flexible around school schedule.

 – Not eligible for health insurances but employer will cover Social Security, Medicare, worker’s comp and life & disability insurances.

 – Start date is flexible between August 26 and September 23, 2019.